slonigiraf/whitepaper/slonigiraf/ENG.md

 Because all issued diplomas go through verification, it is NOT profitable for a tutor to cheat the system by issuing a large number of fraudulent diplomas.
 Doing so would result in them losing 1.2 times more money than they would earn.

-### Situations leading to earning and spending money
+### Situations Leading To Earning and Spending Money

 As we discussed above there are following roles in the Slonigiraf educational system: a teacher, an expert, a tutor of 0 tutees, a tutor of 1 tutees ...